Firmsconsulting

 Moreover, you never will be “FREE” and, at some point in your career, being “FREE” may become a requirement for you rather than a preference.
 This happens very often with successful employees of corporations of all sizes and types.
 Consequently, many of them leave to start their own businesses to satisfy their need for freedom, personal satisfaction, the feeling of building something of their own and the opportunity to spend more time with family, amongst others.

 2 – You need to learn to think like an owner and entrepreneur.
-If you adapt your attitude and acquire a feeling of accountability that comes with being the owner – you will stand out amongst peers and have a greater chance for accelerated business career development.
+If you adapt your attitude and acquire a feeling of accountability that comes with being an owner – you will stand out amongst peers and have a greater chance for accelerated career development.

 Most employees know their job well, but they are weak at understanding the overall business.
 Acquiring the mindset of an entrepreneur will allow you to see the big picture.
-You can set yourself apart if you merge entrepreneurship and development.
+You can set yourself apart.

-The ability to write a professional email is an essential skill.
+The ability to write effective emails is an essential skill.
 This skill will be required throughout your business career.
 It is required when applying for a job, throughout each day of your employment and up until your letter of resignation and good-bye emails are sent out.
-In other words, without the ability to write a professional email, you could enter a company at a disadvantage and leave at a disadvantage.
+In other words, without the ability to write effective emails, you could enter a company at a disadvantage and leave at a disadvantage.

-Being able to write emails which are effective and concise is a “must” for successful business career.
+Being able to write effective emails which are concise and professional is a “must” for successful business career.

 Example

-Given the numerous priorities your colleagues face, a professional email should achieve its objective in the shortest possible time and with the least distraction to people.
+Given the numerous priorities your colleagues face, an effective email should achieve its objective in the shortest possible time and with the least distraction to people.
 One way to do this is to be as explicit in the subject line as possible.

 For example, if you want to see if a report is ready for the General Motor’s Efficiency project, some people will write “Project” or “General Motors Project” in the subject line.
 This is time consuming for a number of reasons.